 While there are some services available land-side, and limited parking, it’s not a particularly heavily-trafficked launch site.
 For couples and smaller parties, it’s ideal.
 They’ll also change the name of your trajinera, sometimes for free, though not with flowers.

 Like all the boat launches, the prices and the rules are strictly regulated.
-But one can easily book a trip of one to three or even four hours, and enjoy every moment of it.
-If your especially hungry, mention it to your trajinero (boatman) before setting off.
+But one can easily book a trip of one to three or even four hours, and enjoy every moment.
+If you’re especially hungry, mention it to your trajinero (boatman) before setting off.
 They nearly always have a good idea of who is selling food out on the canals on a given day.